lemontree0905/Udacity_Project_A-B-Testing/README.md

 |Gross Conversion | 0.0202
 |Net Conversion |	0.0156

-The analytic estimates would be comparable to the empirical variability as for the metrics we choose the unit of diversion is equal to the unit of analysis.
+The analytic estimates would be comparable to the empirical variability in both case the unit of diversion is equal to the unit of analysis.

 ## Sizing